legoraft/legoraft.github.io/_drafts/arch-install-btrfs-systemd-boot.md

 cfdisk /dev/<disk name>
 ```

 In cfdisk, we'll choose a GPT partition table and we can start partitioning the disk.
 If you see multiple partitions on the disk, make sure to delete them all so you can follow the partitioning scheme laid out above.

-Create the boot partition first, then the swap partition and use the rest of the disk for the root partition.
+Make sure you create the boot partition first, then the swap partition and use the rest of the disk for the root partition.
+You can add a new partition by selecting the 'new' option in `cfdisk`, and giving the size by typing `<number>G` in the input to specify the amount of gigabytes (this also works for megabytes with `M`).

 You'll also need to set the partition types.
 You can do this by selecting your partition, selecting type and choosing the correct type.
 The types are also listed in the partitioning scheme.
 After creating the partitions and setting the types, write the changes and quit `cfdisk`.
+Make sure these changes are written, it will delete the partition theme otherwise.

 Now, we'll format the disks.
 I'll start off with the main partition, as that's the more difficult one.
-We'll use the `btrfs` filesystem to create system backups easily.
+We'll use the `btrfs`[^1] filesystem to create system backups easily.

 First, run the `lsblk` command again to take a look at your partitions and their new names.
 They should be formatted as `/dev/sdaX` or `/dev/nvme0n1pX`.
 Remember the number of the root partition for the next step.
 To make a btrfs root partition, start by running:

 ```
 makefs.btrfs -L <label> /dev/<root-partition>